Harshil-Jani/Harshil-Jani/README.md

 - Read my tech blogs on [Medium](https://medium.com/@harshiljani2002)

-- Working on my skills to learn about the ability to get shit done without any excuses.
+- Working on my skills to learn the ability to get shit done without any excuses.

 Experience | Organization | About Work |
 ---|---|---|